-So how do we go about re-designing structure using the ideas we have introduced so far?
 The first step is to identify the key actors, and the interactions among these, that you think are at the heart of the design problem you are trying to solve.
 For instance, if you are trying to correct a tendency for certain decisions to be slowed down because they all pile up at one place in the organization (a.k.a. the bottleneck problem), identify the key roles/units involved, and map out the interactions between them.
 Who needs decisions to be approved?
 Who has the authority to approve which parts and kinds of decisions?
 Where do the delays typically occur?
 Or perhaps, you see frequent breakdowns in collaboration or missed opportunities across departments.
 Which units or roles should be collaborating but are not?
 Again, you should identify the key roles/units involved and draw how they interact.
-Or your issue may be the classic problem of the wrong persons in the role, who doesn't have the right skills and so creates bottlenecks and breakdowns (a.k.a. the "bumbler" problem).
-Who are affected by the poor decisions of the bumbler?
+Or your issue may be the classic problem of the wrong persons in the role, who doesn't have the right skills and so creates bottlenecks and breakdowns (a.k.a.
+The "bumbler" problem).
+Who is affected by the poor decisions of the bumbler?
 How are they connected to each other?
 Yet again, you need to identify the key actors and the pattern of interactions among them.

 The second step is to distinguish clearly between two different types of interactions: interdependence or influence.
 You can use workflow data and process mapping to understand the interdependence structure.
-Organizational charts, surveys and seating plans can give us a picture of the influence structure.
-Increasingly we can also use digital exhaust from emails, videocalls and collaborative chat tools (like Slack/Teams) for the same purposes.
+Organizational charts, surveys, and seating plans can give us a picture of the influence structure.
+Increasingly we can also use digital exhaust from emails, video calls, and collaborative chat tools (like Slack/Teams) for the same purposes.

 The third step is to apply the principle of fit (folk theorem): find ways to improve the match between interdependence and influence.
-Remember this can be done by changing influence structures, interdependence structures or both.
+Remember this can be done by changing influence structures, interdependence structures, or both.